Hydrophobefireman/self-host-fonts/README.md

 - `-s` if should force `font-display:swap` (defaults to `False`)
 - `-p` folder prefix for your woff files (defaults to `./`)
 - `-f` stylesheet name (defaults to `stylesheet.css`)
-- `--ua` the user agent (defaults to chrome 88) your user agent string determines which fonts google will serve
+- `--ua` the user agent (defaults to chrome 88) (your user agent string determines which font formats google will serve)